Vic Feazell: Career

 Feazell announced his candidacy for District Attorney of McLennan County in Waco, Texas in 1982.
 He would go on to win the election against the incumbent district attorney and became one of the youngest to hold the position in McLennan County.
 During his first term as District Attorney, Feazell tried the 1982 Lake Waco Triple Murders.
-In 1984, a jury found David Wayne Spence guilty of the murders and sentenced him to the death penalty.
+In 1984, a jury found David Wayne Spence guilty of the murders and sentenced him to death.
 A chronicle of the Lake Waco Murders can be found in the Edgar Award-winning book Careless Whispers by Carlton Stowers.
 Feazell notes on his website that he is "now a vocal advocate against the death penalty."

 In 1984, after Henry Lee Lucas claimed to have killed over 300 people across the country, the Texas Rangers announced numerous murders to have been solved.
 Three of these announced murders were in McLennan County.
 An investigation by the Dallas Times-Herald, published in 1985, cast doubt on the validity of Lucas's confession spree, but the Rangers stood by the confessions as legitimate and their claims that Lucas was a mass-murderer.
 This prompted Feazell to begin investigating the claims, and eventually publish the Lucas Report.
 The report suggested that Lucas could not have committed some of the murders to which he had confessed, including the ones in McLennan County.
 The Texas Rangers were unhappy with Feazell's defiance and casting doubt on them.
 The Texas Department of Public Safety began an investigation of Feazell which several sources have tied to retaliation against Feazell; Feazell was arrested, and his office and home searched by agents.